dagrha/pypia/README.md

 ## Private Internet Access installation scripts for various Linux distributions

-While [Private Internet Access](https://www.privateinternetaccess.com/) (PIA) provides high quality and inexpensive VPN services, the process of setting up easy-to-use VPN routes that are accessible from the NetworkManager applet GUI on Linux is not as straight-forward as it should be.
+While [Private Internet Access](https://www.privateinternetaccess.com/) (PIA) provides high quality and inexpensive VPN services, the process of setting up easy-to-use VPN routes that are accessible from the NetworkManager applet GUI on Linux is not as straight-forward as it could be.
 The purpose of this repository is to host and maintain installation scripts that will automatically populate NetworkManager VPN routes for use with PIA OpenVPN service on various Linux distributions.

 The scripts found in this repository are based on an installation script provided by PIA [here](https://www.privateinternetaccess.com/pages/client-support/ubuntu-openvpn).
 Unfortunately those instructions for installation apply only to Ubuntu 12.04, and in their current form are not extensible to other Linux distributions, even some of those that are in the Ubuntu family (e.g. Lubuntu).